 Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.
 When such group help is offered (as it is for CHEM 115, MATH 140, and PHIL 140), students are required to attend at least three of the group sessions before individual tutoring is considered.

-Most sessions start Sunday, January 22, 2017.
-For all Help Sessions and individual tutoring provided by the Academic Support program, the last day of tutoring is the last day of class (May 1, 2017).
+For all Help Sessions and individual tutoring provided by the Academic Support program, the last day of tutoring is the last day of class (December 8, 2017).
 (This is so that tutors can focus on their own finals.)

-CHEM 116 Introductory Chemistry: Help Sessions with student tutors are scheduled each week Sunday, Monday, Tuesday, and Thursday 7:00-9:00 pm in Olin 302.
-(Wednesday sessions cancelled due to low attendance.)
+CHEM 115 Introductory Chemistry: Beginning Tuesday, September 5th, Help Sessions with student tutors are scheduled each week Sunday, Monday, Tuesday, Wednesday, and Thursday 7:00-9:00 pm in Olin 302.

-The Economics Department provides drop-in tutoring for ECON 230 Economic Statistics on Wednesdays 7:00-9:00 pm in Ford 202.
+The Economics Department provides drop-in tutoring for ECON 230 Economic Statistics.
+Details to be announced.

 MATH 140 Modeling with Calculus: Help Sessions with student preceptors are scheduled each week Sunday 6:00-9:00 pm, Tuesday and Thursday 7:00-9:00 pm.
 All in Ford 201.

 The Math Department provides drop-in tutoring each week Sunday-Thursday 6:30-9:30 pm in the Math Hearth on the 2nd floor of Ford.
 Students in MATH 151, 152, 153, 249 and higher are all invited to use the Math Hearth tutoring service.

 The Math Department provides a tutor for each MATH 151/152 Accelerated Calculus class.
 Details to be announced.